hemerajs/hemera/website/versioned_docs/version-5.1.0/plugin.md

 ## Based on third-party plugins

 Some plugins like `hemera-joi`, `hemera-ajv` or `hemera-jwt` aren't encapsulated.
 In this way they can provide a set of functionality to other plugins.
 To specifically use the plugins you can register your own plugin inside `.after()`.
 As a result of this, you can defer the registration of your plugin at the point where all previous plugins and child plugins are loaded.
-You can encapsulate your plugin but also extend them at the same time.
+This is great because you can build upon other plugins.

 ```js
 const hp = require('hemera-plugin')